France travel: Which airlines are cancelling flights this weekend?

 Air France has cancelled 55 per cent of its short and medium-haul flights and 10 per cent of its long-haul flights on Friday.

-Easyjet, Transavia, Ryanair, Volotea are also bracing for disruption.
-Together with Air France, they operate around 64 per cent of all flights scheduled to depart in France on Friday.
+McMahon called on the EU to introduce legislation to protect overflights - flights that travel through a country's airspace - from short notice cancellation.

+easyJet has reportedly cancelled 'hundreds' of flights, according to French news organisation The Local.

-“Like all airlines operating to/from French airports easyJet expects some disruptions to its flying program and has been requested by the French CAA to proceed to cancellations," reads an Easyjet statement.
+“Like all airlines operating to/from French airports easyJet expects some disruptions to its flying program and has been requested by the French CAA to proceed to cancellations," an Easyjet statement reads..

+French budget carrier Transavia has announced 140 flight cancellations, while British airways will cancel 22.

+Together with Volotea, these five airlines operate around 64 per cent of all flights scheduled to depart in France on Friday.

 Why are French air traffic controllers striking?